dbohdan/recur/README.md

 The condition evaluates to true when `stdin.search()` finds a match (returns a non-empty list) and false when no match is found (the return value is `None`).

-The contents of standard input is perhaps of limited use for retring a command because standard input is read once and never changes.
+Standard input is perhaps of limited use for retrying a command because it is read once and never changes.
 However, it can be used to exit early.

 #### Matching standard output and standard error